NectarCoder/optimized-bloom-filter/README.md

 # Optimized Bloom Filter

-This repository contains a small, focused Bloom filter implementation in Python plus a deterministic test suite that evaluates membership and empirical false-positive rates using the Brown corpus dataset.
+This repo contains a two Bloom filter implementations in Python - standard and optimized.
+We compare both implementations via test suite that tests membership & empirical false-positive rates, as well as real-time performance like throughput and time taken for operations.
+For testing purposes we use the Brown corpus dataset.

-## Key points
+## Key points THIS SECTION WIP
-- Bloom filter implemented in `standard_bf/bloom_filter.py` using MurmurHash3 (`mmh3`) and xxHash64 (`xxhash`).
+- Bloom filter implemented in `bf_std/bloom_filter.py` using MurmurHash3 (`mmh3`) and xxHash64 (`xxhash`).
 - Hashing uses the Kirsch–Mitzenmacher double-hashing technique to derive k=7 hash values from two base hashes.
 - Deterministic 80/20 train/held-out split of the Brown corpus unique tokens is used for reproducible evaluation.
-- The consolidated test suite is `standard_bf/test_suite.py`.
-It sizes the filter to 10× the training-set size by default (per your request).
+- The consolidated test suite is `test_suite.py`.
+It sizes the filter to 10× the training-set size by default.

+What the test suite does
+- Loads normalized unique tokens from `dataset/brown.csv`.
+- Sorts tokens deterministically, splits 80% train / 20% test.
+- Builds a Bloom filter with size = 10 × len(train) and k = 7.
+- Verifies all training items are present, measures empirical false-positive rate on the held-out test set, and reports simple collision statistics and memory usage.

+## Getting Started
 Quick start (Windows PowerShell)
 1. Create and activate a virtual environment and install dependencies (scripts are in `setup_venv_scripts/`):